jurf/jurf.github.io/_posts/2022-03-29-battle-with-chronic-arm-pain.md

 <p class="caption-image" markdown=1>
     ![](/assets/img/battle/logitech-heights.jpg)

     Left to right -- M720 Triathlon, MX Master 2S, MX Master 3.
-While the difference between the 2S and 3 is barely noticable, the top of the 3 is sharper, which pushes the whole hand up and decreases pronation
+While the difference between the 2S and 3 is barely noticeable, the top of the 3 is sharper, which pushes the whole hand up and decreases pronation
 </p>

 It has been a part of my daily driver set for 4 months now.
 I am not entirely satisfied with the scroll wheel, which is too heavy for me and has a muddy feel due to the magnets.
-However, while I like the mechanical qualities of the scroll wheel on the 2S, it is too light to be practically used in free-scroll mode and I do prefer the silence of the 3.
+However, while I like the mechanical qualities of the scroll wheel on the 2S, it is too light to be practically used in free-scroll mode, and I do prefer the silence of the 3.

 ## Wacom Intuos CTL-480